 When we invest in the children of the world, we save our own lives.” — Chrissybil Boulin, Founder of Merkabah International Foundation

-Meet Merkabah’s leadership team:
+Meet Merkabah’s Founder:

 Chrissybil Boulin, Founder